-From a female "choosy mom" perspective, in the 1970's, I bought organic peanuts from a food co-op and made my own peanut butter, using cold-pressed sunflower oil, raw honey and lightly toasted sunflower seeds, in the proportions to complement the protein, since I was a vegetarian at the time.
-Time consuming, but in my mid-twenties, I had more energy and thought I knew everything.
+From a female "choosy mom" perspective, in the 1970's I bought organic peanuts from a food co-op to make my own peanut butter, using cold-pressed sunflower oil, raw honey and lightly toasted sunflower seeds, in the proportions to complement the protein since I was a vegetarian at the time.
+Time consuming, but in my mid-twenties I had more energy plus thought I knew everything.
 I guess you could say I was "choosy", just not in the traditional sense.

 Growing up during the 1950's and 1960's, we ate whatever peanut butter my father bought on Wonder Bread.
 As the new kid in school when we moved to New Jersey, everyone thought I was weird for not liking jelly.
 I still don't like peanut butter with jelly, or jam, or bananas, or Marshmallow Fluff (as in fluffernutters).
 I stopped getting teased for that when I pulled out of my red plaid lunch box a boiled tongue sandwich.

 As far as "we didn't really have peanut allergies in the 1980s", I beg to differ.
 It's similar to many issues that were either not reported or in this current instant-technology-and-information-explosion, we are aware of so much more.
-We can watch crimes, war, death, baby puppies, all-the-news-you-can-eat, minutes after events occur.
-Personally, I don't think it truly helps us, but rather feeds into the insatiable voyeurism that rages rampant, often taking on a life of its own, whether it's true or not.
+We can watch crimes, war, death, baby puppies, all-the-news-you-can-eat, often as events occur.
+Personally, I don't think it truly helps us but rather feeds into the insatiable voyeurism that rages rampant, often taking on a life of its own, whether the topic is true or not.
 Stories in the news don't feed us but dissipate after a few days, becoming insignificant and ultimately unsatisfying.
 For whatever reasons, WE WANT MORE.